parrisvarney/ng-awesome-table/README.md

 ## More specifically...
 How?

 Activate your awesome table using the nga-table attribute.
-From there are three awesome directives.
+From there are four additional awesome directives.

 ### model

 This is the data source for the table.
 It's generally an array, and something that would normally be the source for `ng-repeat`.

+### nga-paginate

+This control will create a pager at the bottom of your table, and apply `limitTo` to the contents.
+The value of this attribute will control how many rows show at once.

 ### nga-row